Timesheet software: benefits and what to look for

 How do I get my employees to actually use timesheet software?

 Choose software that's simple to use and works on mobile devices.
-Explain the benefits to your team, such as faster pay and easier leave requests, and provide brief training during rollout.
+Explain the benefits to your team, such as faster pay processing and easier leave requests, and provide brief training during rollout.

 Disclaimer